Episode 4

 “People would never fall in love if they hadn’t heard love talked about.”

-It’s funny, because I actually prefer the English version because it’s less tentative than the original French.
+It’s funny, because I actually prefer the English version because it’s less [tooltip tip=”expressed in a way that lacks confidence”]tentative[/tooltip] than the original French.
 In French “il y a des gens” means “some people”, whereas in English it’s just “people”, that is, absolutely everyone.
 What’s more, “être amoureux” means “be in love” not “fall in love”.
 I suppose some texts improve in translation.

 So, let’s return to the idea of being in your prime.
 La Rochefoucauld might’ve said that to be in your prime you first have to hear people talking about being in your prime.
 I want you to imagine all of the potential that you have and imagine how you can take some small yet meaningful steps towards making that potential a reality in the coming year.